 In this article, Sue Bedford (MSc Nutritional Therapy) talks about changes you can make to your diet – to nourish your body and take proper care of yourself not only whilst preparing for fertility treatment, but also, during treatment.

-An embryo, like a seed, needs the right environment and nutrients in order to develop into a healthy baby.
-This is why it is critical to nourish your body and take proper care of yourself not only whilst preparing for fertility treatment, but also, during treatment, and beyond.
+An embryo, like a seed, needs the right environment and nutrients in order to develop into a healthy baby

 To help increase your chances of falling pregnant it is a good idea to get your body ‘fertility fit’ ideally 3-6 months before hoping to conceive by adopting some simple lifestyle such as: eating a Mediterranean-style ‘diet’, getting enough good quality sleep, exercising, being adequately hydrated and taking care of yourself (self care).